giorgoskaragian/Foursquare_API_ANGmap/README.md

 -What angular templates(*ngFor, *ngIf e.g) and {{}} are and how to use them.

+-I am also aware of the flex properties they have but i chose to spend my time on the above.(I already know how flexbox works)

 -I also saw the sass variables on the docs but i didn't need them?

 -More stuff that i cannot remember/am aware right now.